Table of Contents

 What to expect when going solar

-Phase 1: Planning & Design (1-2 weeks)
+Phase 1: Planning and Design (1-2 weeks)

-Phase 2: Approvals & Permits (2-6 weeks)
+Phase 2: Approvals and Permits (2-8 weeks)

 Phase 3: Installation (1-3 days)

-Phase 4: Connection & Activation (1-2 weeks)
+Phase 4: Connection and Activation (1-4 weeks)

-DSO Inspection: Grid operator inspects installation
+DSO or DNO Inspection: Grid operator inspects the installation to confirm it meets connection standards

-System Activation: Your system goes live!
+System Activation: Your system goes live and begins generating electricity

-Monitoring Setup: Configure app/portal to track production
+Monitoring Setup: Configure your inverter app or monitoring portal to track production and self-consumption

 Total Timeline